-That would make the bureaucracy petition or relief by unloading all Class D users (noncommercial, private people).
+That would make the bureaucracy petition or relief by unloading all Class D users (noncommercial, private people) from its roll.

 But is there a better approach?
 Is this backhanded complicated?
-Might there be a better way to sue or the right to travel and communicate, especially after courts have shot down the right to travel in Tennessee, most recently in the Hirsch case?
+Might there be a better way to sue for the right to travel and communicate, especially after courts have shot down the right to travel in Tennessee, most recently in the Hirsch case?

 Traffic stops a tax issue

 Jim Crow is oppression under the mechanism of tax enforcement.
 The state wants to force everyone on the road into a privilege, into a taxable activity.
 The state forces everyone into a taxable activity, that of transportation.
 The driver license is a receipt for a tax paid, the supreme court has said.
 So is the registration plate.

 The tax is on the privilege of operating a motor vehicle, which is to say commerce.
 A privilege is a business or occupation or activity affecting the public interest.

 Greedy for gain, the state in its prosecution of blacks, the poor, orphans and widows and others circumvents the need to identify a class of people who are not subject to taxation and regulation.

 Who are these people?
 The free people in the state of Tennessee.